backspaces/agentscript/README.md

 -   yarn build # install all our dependencies.
     Note: Fine to use npm rather than yarn.

 All workflow is npm run scripts.
-See package.json's scripts, or use `yarn/npm run` for a list.
-[JavaScript Standard Style](https://standardjs.com/) is [used](https://github.com/backspaces/agentscript/blob/master/.prettierrc.js).
+See package.json's scripts, or use `yarn/npm run` for a list of all scripts.
+[JavaScript Standard Style](https://standardjs.com/) is used, see the [prettierrc.js](https://github.com/backspaces/agentscript/blob/master/.prettierrc.js).

 ## License